brechmos-stsci/jwst_lib.models/doc/source/devel/metadata.rst

 .. note::

-   This ``format`` attribute is not currently supported by the JSON Schema validation library used by `jwstlib.models`.
+   This ``format`` attribute is not currently supported by the JSON Schema validation library used by `jwst_lib.models`.
 However, some special values are defined for types used by FITS:

        - `http://www.stsci.edu/types/fits-date-time`: Defines a